rust-community/events-team/guides/CONFERENCE_BUDGETING.md

 ## Legal entity

 Try to create a legal entity which gives you limited liability.
+This can be a company or a form of association.
 It's best to have one just for the conference.
 That makes bookkeeping and understanding what's going on on your bank account easy.

+Check conferences in your area for their legal status.

 Don't try to rely on others peoples companies (it messes up _their_ budgeting), only do this as a last resort.